BarnaGergely/pb-sk-template/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+By default all the scripts are set up for Windows development and Linux production builds, but you can customize it.
+Everything is cross platform.

 ### Setup development enviroment

 1. Install NodeJS on your system
 2. Clone the repository to you local system
+3. In case of your development OS being Linux
+    2. Install powershell: `sudo apt-get install powershell`
+    1. Customize the `scripts` section in `package.json`
-3. Run `TODO` to download the latest PocketBase prebuilt binary
+4. Run `npm run pocketbase:install` to download the latest Windows PocketBase prebuilt binary or `npm run pocketbase:update` to update it.
-4. Run `npm install` to install the frontend's dependencies.
+5. Run `npm install` to install the frontend's dependencies.

 ### Run Svelte development server